MaratFa/online-store/README.md

 # Online Store - React Application

 A modern, responsive e-commerce platform built with React, TypeScript, and Redux Toolkit.
-This application showcases a clean design with intuitive user interface and comprehensive shopping functionality, featuring a robust API fallback mechanism for seamless operation even when the backend is unavailable.
+This application showcases a clean design with intuitive user interface and comprehensive shopping functionality, featuring a robust API fallback mechanism for seamless operation even when backend is unavailable.
+The project has been optimized with consolidated data management and improved type safety.

 ## 🚀 Live Demo

-View the live application at: [https://your-app-url.vercel.app](https://your-app-url.vercel.app)
+View the live application at: https://online-store-free.vercel.app

 ## ✨ Features